 She followed him into the main hall of the station and out to the steps leading down to the canal-side.
 Across the canal was a church of stained white marble with a green dome topped by a cupola with a statue above it.
 Fifty yards away a slim balustraded bridge, crowded with pedestrians, spanned the canal.
 The sunlit water was a dull shade of green, visibly dirty and more than a bit smelly.
 Nevertheless, with motor-launches and vaporettos and gondolas plying busily up and down, it was breathtaking.
 This was Venice’s High Street: the Grand Canal.

-The porter bumped his trolley down the steps and off to the left, into a narrow street flanked by bars and glassware shops and crammed with idling tourists and bustling citizens.
+The porter bumped his trolley down the steps and off to the left, into a narrow street flanked by bars and glassware shops and crammed with idling tourists.
 Shouting a way through the throng, the porter pushed his trolley on to the entrance to a hotel.
 Lillian gave him 1,000 lire out of the money Bob Sadler had provided her with and made it plain that she expected no change.
 The porter bowed low.
 ‘You are a fine lady,’ he said.
 Lillian smiled.

-A hotel porter came out to fetch her bags and, once the formalities of registration were completed, escort her to her room on the second floor.
+A hotel porter came out to fetch her bags and, once the formalities of registration were completed, escorted her to her room on the second floor.
 It was agreeably cool but gloomy with the shutters drawn.
 She’d booked a double room – single rooms tended to be tiny and cramped.
 The décor was Empire style: flock wallpaper, velvet curtains and bedspread, huge mahogany wardrobes and chests-of-drawers.
 Lillian hoped that a 500-lire tip was sufficient for this porter’s labours.
-As soon as he withdrew, she opened the shutters.
+As soon as he left, she opened the shutters.
 One window gave onto a small piazza, the other directly onto the canal.